You want smart political talk without the meltdowns?

 A thousand percent it is.

-It is a tool that they are using um to undermine the United States of America, and they will continue to gather more and more information and manipulate um Americans' thoughts and perceptions in order to control us.
+It is a tool that they are using to undermine the United States of America, and they will continue to gather more and more information and manipulate Americans' thoughts and perceptions in order to control us.

-I think thirty states have banned TikTok on government devices, even the federal government has taken action to do so.
+Even the federal government has taken action to do so.

 That's what was so puzzling by her answer is she didn't give an answer, which is strange because their administration has already taken action on it.

-And I thought it was especially interesting in that clip too, how she can't even get her family to listen to her.
+And I thought it was especially interesting in that clip, too, how she can't even get her family to listen to her.

-So, you know, you wanna kinda want a vice president that has influence and that when they talk, people listen and pay attention, and um she doesn't even have that in her own family members.
+So, you know, you kind of want a vice president that has influence and that when they talk, people listen and pay attention.

-Uh maybe you could do one in the future against the governor of your choice.
+Maybe you could do one in the future against the governor of your choice.

 Oh, I think Whitmer's done a terrible job up there in Michigan.